in

 One word of advice, take it outside, unassembled, before you begin.

-1. First, make sure to thoroughly clean inside walls and removable components such as the water pan, racks, and drip tray water and a cloth.
-We also suggest making sure to use a soft, cotton-like cloth to avoid getting scratches in the metal finish.cleaning the accessories of a masterbuilt electric smoker
+1) Thoroughly clean inside walls and removable components such as the water pan, racks, and drip tray water and a cloth.
+We also suggest making sure to use a soft, cotton-like cloth to avoid getting scratches in the metal finish.

-5. You’ll need cooking oil for this step!
-For the quickest results, we recommend using a flourless kind of high smoke point cooking oil like avocado or grapeseed.
-Using a spray bottle makes this step even easier.
-Ideally, you’ll want to achieve a thin, even coat along the entirety of the smoker’s interior, and racks.
+6) Apply a thin coat of high smoke point cooking oil, like grapeseed or avocado oil, or a high heat grill spray along the entirety of the smoker’s interior, and racks.
+The cooking oil acts as a protective coating and will keep the interior safer from rust.
 Keep the oil away from the electrical and heater elements at the bottom.
 There is no need to rub cooking oil on the OUTSIDE of an electric smoker.
-The cooking oil acts as a protective coating and will keep the interior safer from rust.seasoning a masterbuilt electric smoker

-9. Close the door and allow the smoker to run for the full 3 hours and then cool.
-Electric smokers are great, and almost as convenient as Pellet Grills!
+10) Close the door and allow the smoker to run for the full 3 hours and then cool.

 Make sure to always use electric smokers outside and to always use wood chips rather than pellets.